jkuhlmann/cgltf/README.md

 #include <stdlib.h>
 ```

-Note, this library integrates the [JSMN JSON parser](https://github.com/zserge/jsmn) into its source.
+Note, this library has a copy of the [JSMN JSON parser](https://github.com/zserge/jsmn) embedded in its source.

 ## Testing
 There is a Python script in the `test/` folder that retrieves the glTF sample files from the glTF-Sample-Models repository and runs the library against all gltf and glb files in there.